dflook/terraform-github-actions/tofu-validate/README.md

 * `TERRAFORM_CLOUD_TOKENS`

   API tokens for cloud hosts, of the form `<host>=<token>`.
 Multiple tokens may be specified, one per line.
-  These tokens may be used for fetching required modules from the registry, and discovering the OpenTofu version to use from a cloud workspace.
+  These tokens may be used with the `remote` backend and for fetching required modules from the registry.

   e.g:
   ```yaml